Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Borel complexity of isomorphism of countable, locally finite simple groups

-Let us start by recalling the basics of Borel reducibility theory mentioned in the introduction. \begin{deff} Let $E,F$ be Borel equivalence relations on standard Borel spaces $X,Y$ respectively. $E$ is said to be \emph{Borel reducible to $F$}, and we write $E\leq F$ if there exists a Borel map $\fct{f}{X}{Y}$ such that We call such a map $f$ a \emph{Borel reduction from $E$ to $F$}.
-If $E\leq F$ and $F\leq E$, we say that \emph{$E$ and $F$ are Borel birecucible}. \end{deff} The intuition associated to the theory is that, if $E$ Borel reduces to $F$, then $F$ is considered more ``complex'' than $E$ because being able to solve the classification problem associated to it implies being able to solve the one associated to $E$.
-The Borel hypothesis guarantees that the correspondence is somehow computable.
-The following theorem shows that there always exist equivalence relations as complex as possible for Borel Polish group actions. \begin{thm}[\cite{BecKec}, Corollary 3.5.2] Let $G$ be a Polish group.
-There exists an equivalence relation arising from a Borel $G$-action on a standard Borel space $E_G$ such that any other such relation Borel reduces to it. \end{thm} We have obtained in the previous subsection (see the series of equivalences at the end of subsection \ref{subsection: study of D(Gamma)}) that strong orbit equivalence between two minimal homeomorphisms $\fie$ and $\psi$ is characterized by the isomorphism of $D(\Gamma^\fie)$ and $D(\Gamma^\psi)$, which are countable, simple and locally finite.
-What remains to do in order to prove that strong orbit equivalence Borel reduces to the relation of isomorphism of locally finite, simple groups is to exhibit a Borel way to associate to a minimal homeomorphism $\fie$ its locally finite simple group $D(\Gamma_{x_0}^\fie)$.
+Let us start by recalling the definition of Borel reducibility from the introduction : \begin{deff} Let $E,F$ be equivalence relations on standard Borel spaces $X,Y$ respectively. $E$ is said to be \emph{Borel reducible to $F$}, and we write $E\leq F$ if there exists a Borel map $\fct{f}{X}{Y}$ such that We call such a map $f$ a \emph{Borel reduction from $E$ to $F$}.
+If $E\leq F$ and $F\leq E$, we say that \emph{$E$ and $F$ are Borel bireducible}. \end{deff}

+We also recall that there exists a universal equivalence $E_\infty$ arising from an action of $S_\infty$ on a standard Borel space, that we denote $E_\infty$.
+A theorem of Melleray gives us a particular realization of $E_\infty$ :

+\begin{thm}[{\cite{Mel20}}] The equivalence relation of strong orbit equivalence of minimal homeomorphisms on the Cantor space is Borel bireducible to $E_\infty$. \end{thm}

+We have obtained in the previous subsection (see the series of equivalences at the end of subsection \ref{subsection: study of D(Gamma)}) that strong orbit equivalence between two minimal homeomorphisms $\fie$ and $\psi$ is characterized by the isomorphism of $D(\Gamma^\fie)$ and $D(\Gamma^\psi)$, which are countable, simple and locally finite.
+We need to exhibit a Borel way to associate to a minimal homeomorphism $\fie$ its countable, locally finite simple group $D(\Gamma_{x_0}^\fie)$.
 There are plenty of ways to do it and the one we have chosen requires a lot of steps; but it is quite easy to check that each of those steps is Borel.
 Let $\homeomin(X)$ be the Borel subset of $\homeo(X)$ that consists of minimal homeomorphisms of $X$.

 First of all we define

 such that $EnumTfg(\fie)$ is an enumeration of $\llbracket\fie\rrbracket$.

 Let $(n^i_1,\ldots,n^i_{k_i},A^i_1,\ldots A^i_{k_i})_{i\in\N}$ be an enumeration of $\bigsqcup_{k\in\N} \N^k\times CO(X)^k$.
 We define $EnumTfg$ as follows: for all $i\in\N$, if $\bigsqcup_{j=1}^{k_i} A_j^i=X$ and $\bigsqcup_{j=1}^{k_i} \restr{\fie^{n^i_j}}{A^i_j}\in\llbracket\fie\rrbracket$, then $EnumTfg(\fie)(i)=\bigsqcup_{j=1}^{k_i} \restr{\fie^{n^i_j}}{A^i_j}$, else, put it equal to $id$.
 This defines an enumeration of $\llbracket\fie\rrbracket$ with repetitions.
 Note that one can always make a sequence injective in a Borel way by removing duplicates.